 2.7.
 Mixed vehicle types

-If it occurs that a driver divides their time driving goods vehicles and passenger vehicles under GB domestic rules, then in any working day or week, if they spend most of their time driving passenger vehicles then the appropriate GB rules for passenger vehicles apply for that day or week.
+Where a driver divides their time between driving vehicles used for the carriage of goods and passengers under the GB domestic rules, then in any working day or week, if they spend most of their time driving passenger vehicles then the appropriate GB rules for passenger vehicles apply for that day or week.

 2.8.
 Working Time Regulations

-Drivers who are subject to the UK domestic rules on drivers’ hours are affected by four provisions under GB Working Time Regulations 1998 (as amended).
+Drivers who are subject to the GB domestic rules on drivers’ hours are affected by four provisions under GB Working Time Regulations 1998 (as amended).

 See Annex 2 for more details.